DeysZam/Quazar/README.md

 # Quazar
 Repository for projects done under Quazar Technologies.
-Coding and designing web pages to give symmetry operations in real-time for various Space Groups in soft condensed matter physics.
+Web pages to give symmetry operations in real-time for visualization of Space Groups in soft condensed matter physics.